 LEDs are fantastic light bulbs that produce very bright light and consume very low amounts of power at the same time.
 You can get them in several shapes and sizes, including ones that can fit into traditional bulb sockets, as well as custom-made lamps.
 You can also get them in numerous colors, depending on your choice.
-But then, what exactly are LED lights?
-What makes them tick, and why are they so bright?
+But then, what exactly are What makes them tick, and why are they so bright?
 How can they consume so little power and last for such a long period?
 Additionally, do they have any disadvantages?

 If you’ve ever wondered what the answer to any of these questions is, don’t worry.
 This post answers all of them and more.

 The LED in the LED bulb stands for Light-Emitting Diode, and it’s a semiconductor light source.
 It functions by emitting light every time current flows through it.
 The way it does this is through the interaction of the electrons and electron holes inside of it.
 The electrons in its semiconductor combine with electron holes and release photons in the form of energy.